sohamekbote268/Carbon-Aware-Hyperparameter-Optimization-on-the-Example-of-Renewable-Energy-Forecast/README.md

 ## 2. Proposed Approach

 The `Proposed_Approach` folder encompasses the proposed approach for carbon intensity prediction and renewable energy forecasting.
-It includes:

-- Trained Random Forest Model
+The steps of the proposed approach are:

-- Code for obtaining time series data using the `calculate_and_save_features` function from the `Tsfresh_data_extraction` folder.
+- Time series data using the `calculate_and_save_features` function from the `Tsfresh_data_extraction` folder is obtained.
-- Combination of time series data with different hyperparameter combinations (Sequence Length and Scaler Type)
-- Pretrained Random Forest model for predicting MSE
+- Extracted time series data along with different hyperparameter combinations (Sequence Length and Scaler Type) is given as input to the pretrained Random Forest model for predicting MSE.
 - Selection of optimal hyperparameters based on the least MSE

 ## 3. Regression Models